GLOBAL MARKETS-Stocks slide on Ukraine woes, oil storms back above $100

 High-level talks between Kyiv and Moscow on Monday had ended with no agreement except to keep talking, and nerves were acute as a huge Russian armoured column bore down on Kyiv on Tuesday after lethal shelling of civilian areas in Ukraine's second largest city Kharkiv.

-With Russia one of the world's largest oil and producers, Brent crude LCOc1 futures were up $4.51, or 4.6%, to $102.75 a barrel.
+With Russia one of the world's largest oil and producers, Brent crude LCOc1 futures tore up $5.15, or 5.3%, to $103.12 a barrel.
 That was just below a seven-year high of $105.79 hit after Moscow launched its assault on Ukraine last week.
 O/R

 European natural gas prices TRNLTTFMc1 leapt nearly 15% too.
 Both oil and gas prices are now up nearly 60% since fears of an invasion of Ukraine began to escalate in November.